Information for term Summer Global Internship

 Program housing is in student dormitory or apartment-style accommodations.
 It includes shared (double or triple) rooms, laundry facilities, and convenient access to public transportation.

-Meals are not included in the program housing, but students have access to kitchen facilities and are given a briefing during orientation about local markets and stores.
+Meals are not included in the program housing, but students have access to simple cooking facilities such as microwave oven or an electric stove and are given a briefing during orientation about local markets and stores.

 Hong Kong, China